-Charlottesville Mayor Blames Donald Trump For Refusing To Condemn White Supremacists After Deadly Attack
+Charlottesville Mayor Blames Trump For Refusing To Condemn White Supremacists After Deadly Attack

 — The Hill (@thehill) August 13, 2017

-But others were more direct in placing blame on Donald Trump for the atmosphere that led to Saturday’s attack.
+Others were more direct in placing blame on Donald Trump for the atmosphere that led to Saturday’s attack.
 The Hill noted that Trump frequently criticized former President Obama for not saying the words “radical Islamic terrorism,” but Trump himself is now under fire for refusing to use the words “white supremacists” in his response to the attack.
 Others took note of Trump’s attempts to court racist groups during his 2016 campaign, including Trump’s tweet of a graphic of African-American crime statistics that was filled with false information and originated from a white supremacist on Twitter.

 Former Vice President Joe Biden took aim at Trump in a statement on Twitter, saying there was only one side responsible for Saturday’s violence.